ruby-processing/propane/live.md

 [prywiki]:https://github.com/pry/pry/wiki/Customization-and-configuration

-But there's much more you can use the pry console for, like regular ruby you con look up methods constants etc:-
+But there's much more you can use the pry console for, like regular ruby you can look up methods constants etc:-

 ```ruby
 require 'propane'